Appendix A: Definitions

 Preponderance of Evidence

-The term “preponderance of evidence” is the standard of proof used by Student Conduct Hearing Officers, Office of Student Affairs and the Office of Housing and Residential Programs.
+The term “preponderance of evidence” is the standard of proof used by Student Conduct Hearing Officers, Office of Title IX Compliance, Office of Student Affairs and the Office of Housing and Residential Programs.
 It is defined as a circumstance in which the evidence as a whole shows that the fact(s) for which proof is being sought are more likely than not.

 Religious Holy Day